-This part of the module covers a few extra tips and tricks you may find helpful when analysing data in SPSS.
-In particular, it covers the following (use the drop-down menu above to jump to a different section as required):
+This page of the module covers a few extra tips and tricks that you may find helpful when analysing data in SPSS.

-The examples covered make use of the Household energy consumption data.sav file, which contains fictitious data for 80 people based on a short ‘Household energy consumption’ questionnaire.
+Note that the examples covered here make use of the Household energy consumption data.sav file, which contains fictitious data for 80 people based on a short ‘Household energy consumption’ questionnaire.
 If you want to work through the examples provided you can download the data file using the following link:

 If you would like to read the sample questionnaire for which the data relates, you can do so using this link: